c4rlosmarin/RestAPIClient/README.md

 If you find any bugs when using PostClient, file an issue in our [GitHub repo](https://github.com/c4rlosmarin/PostClient/issues).
 Fill out the issue template with the appropriate information.

 ### Feedback
+**Provide Feedback:** As you use PostClient, please share your feedback and suggestions for improvement.
+Your input is valuable in helping us enhance the tool to better meet your needs.

 If there is a feature you would like to see in PostClient, file an issue in our [GitHub repo](https://github.com/c4rlosmarin/PostClient/issues).